Resources to Help You With Drug and Alcohol Addiction

 - Generation of acceptance letters, progress reports, and termination or completion letters.

 - Appearance of a court liaison when necessary and upon court or probation request.
 Please contact the Support Systems Homes main office at 408-370-9688 for more information on this service, costs for out-of-area appearances etc.

 - Clients will report to scheduled court dates with a minimum of 5 documented 12-step meetings, signed and verified, a copy of our program-generated progress letter, and a letter from a 12-step program sponsor.

 - Program participants will have read and signed our rules and guidelines.
 Clients sign a release of confidentiality to ensure timely communication between us and referral entities regarding progress, willingness or lack of participation.

 - We closely monitor the activity log-in/log-out sheets; each client is held accountable for times and destinations and is made available for probation or other court entities.

 - Fees for a Sober Living Environment are $625.00 per month at this time.
 Any increase will be presented in advance.

 - In cases of relapse, we assure client and community safety by discharging the client to:

-- A safe house, such as a sponsor or clean and sober friend/relative
+- A safe house, such as a sponsor or a sober friend/relative

 At the time of relapse, referral entities will be notified immediately via fax and phone call.
 We will also assess the client to create a viable Treatment plan.
 If the client is allowed to stay, the following restrictions would apply: Program commitment length would begin again, revocation of weekend passes, and general restriction to protect and support recovery.